2025 retirement plan contribution limits: Maximize your savings potential

 How much should you contribute to retirement?

-If you’re lucky enough to have an employer-sponsored retirement savings account — like a 401(k) or 403(b) — you should enroll in the plan and contribute as much as you’re able.
+If you’re lucky enough to have an employer-sponsored retirement savings account — like a 401(k) or 403(b) — you should consider enrolling in the plan and contribute as much as you’re able.
 Many employers will match your contributions dollar for dollar, up to a certain percentage.
 At the very least, contribute as much as your employer matches.2 Otherwise, you’re missing out on extra money.
 Also, 401(k) and 403(b) contributions are made with pre-tax deductions from your paycheck, so they lower your taxable income for the year.

 If you don’t have access to an employer-sponsored plan, then think about contributing to an individual retirement account (IRA).
 There are a few types of IRAs, but the most common are traditional and Roth.
-Most people can deduct either a portion or all of their contributions to a traditional IRA from their taxes for that year.3 Your contributions to a traditional IRA being tax deductible or not depends on your income level and whether you’re covered by a retirement plan through your employer.
+Some people can deduct either a portion or all their contributions to a traditional IRA from their taxes for that year.3 Your contributions to a traditional IRA being tax deductible or not depends on your income level and whether you’re covered by a retirement plan through your employer.
 When you start withdrawing funds from a traditional IRA, you’ll pay income tax on the money then.

 On the other hand, contributions to a Roth IRA are made with after-tax dollars, so they don’t lower your taxable income right now.
 However, you won’t pay taxes when you start to pull funds in retirement.

-2022 and 2023 retirement contribution limits
+2025 retirement plan contribution limits

 If you’re reading this, you probably want to put as much money as you can into your retirement account.
-But you should know that the IRS sets annual contribution limits for retirement accounts.
-The limits have increased for 2023 due to recent cost of living adjustment (COLA) changes.4 If you have a SIMPLE, SEP, or other type of IRA, don’t forget to review their annual contributions limits, as well.
+But you should know that the IRS sets annual contribution limits for retirement accounts, such as 401(k)s, 403(b)s, and IRAs.
+The limits have increased for 2025 due to recent cost of living adjustment (COLA) changes.If you have a SIMPLE, SEP, or other type of IRA, don’t forget to review their annual contribution limits, as well.

-401(k) and 403(b) contribution limits for 2022 and 2023
+401(k) and 403(b) contribution limits for 2025

-In 2023, you can contribute up to $22,500 to 401(k) or 403(b) plans.
-The limit for these plans was $20,500 in 2022 and $19,500 in 2021.5
+In 2025, you can contribute up to $23,500 to 401(k) or 403(b) plans.
+The limit for these plans was $23,000 in 2024.4

 Take advantage of catch-up contributions